 - Anything that could be considered a suicide note

-If you disagree with an insurer's decision to not pay a claim due to suicide, you may want to consult your state's laws, as many states have protections in place for you as a beneficiary.
-In Texas, for example, a life insurance policy's contestability period can only extend for up to two years, and insurers are restricted in applying new suicide clauses to converted policies.
-And in California, you typically have two to four years during which you can sue to contest a contract.
-In Texas, a life insurance policy's contestability period can only extend for up to two years.
+If you disagree with an insurer's decision to deny a claim due to suicide, you may want to consult your state's laws, as many states have protections in place for you as a beneficiary.
+In Texas, for example, a policy's contestability period can only extend for up to two years, and insurers are restricted in applying new suicide clauses to converted policies.
+In California, you typically have two to four years during which you can sue to contest a contract.
+Also in Texas, a life insurance policy's contestability period can only extend for up to two years.